 2. Use subscription services to take classes at tons of different studios or gyms.

-Classpass, FitReserve and Localfit are three different services that charge you a monthly rate to take several classes at different studios and gyms.
-Both Classpass and Localfit offer a free-month trial to see if it’s something you’ll love!
+Classpass, FitReserve, and XPass are three different services that charge you a monthly rate to take several classes at different studios and gyms.
+You can choose a membership that fits with how often you want to take classes.
+Both Classpass and XPass offer a free-month trial to see if it’s something you’ll love!

-3. Check with your employer for gym membership deals.
+3. Check with your employer for cheap gym memberships.

 Many employers have “package deals” with fitness chains where employees get gym discount rates as part of their employee health benefits package.